storj/storj/docs/blueprints/selected-nodes-cache.md

 ## Design

-We want to create a read-only cache that contains data from the nodes table that will be used to select storage nodes to upload files to.
+We want to create a read-only in-memory (see "rationale" section on why not use redis) cache that contains data from the nodes table that will be used to select storage nodes to upload files to.

 The cache should contain the following data:
 - already selected nodes and already selected **new** nodes (this may need to be 2 caches so we can select a smaller percentage of new nodes)